You may have more peace of mind when you can recognize signs of heart problems and know when to seek help from your doctor.

 Different types of congenital defects can put extra strain on your baby’s heart and can lead to heart failure.

-That’s when his heart is too weak to pump blood effectively throughout his body.
+That’s when their heart is too weak to pump blood effectively throughout their body.

 Signs of heart failure include: